Restorationism: Apostolic Catholic Church (Philippines)

-The Apostolic Catholic Church started as a mainstream Catholic lay organization that was founded in Hermosa Bataan in the early 1970s by Maria Virginia P. Leonzon Vda.
+The Apostolic Catholic Church started as a mainstream Catholic lay organization that was founded in Hermosa, Bataan in the early 1970s by Maria Virginia P. Leonzon Vda.
 De Teruel.
 In 1991, the organisation and the Roman Catholic Church had a schism; due to varying issues, it formally separated itself from the Roman Catholic Church, when John Florentine Teruel was consecrated as a patriarch and registered the church as a Protestant and Independent Catholic denomination.
-The Church describes itself as a Conservative Church which aims to bring back Ancient Catholic Church traditions removed by previous councils and Popes.
+The Church describes itself as a traditionalist Church which aims to bring back ancient Catholic Church traditions removed by previous councils and Popes.

 Local churches

 The local churches are a Christian movement influenced by the teachings of J.N.
 Darby, Watchman Nee and Witness Lee and associated with the Living Stream Ministry publishing house.
 Its members see themselves as separate from other Christian groups, denominations, and movements, part of what they sometimes call "The Lord's Recovery".
 One of the defining features of the local churches is their adherence to the principle that all Christians in a city or locality are automatically members of the one church in that locality.
 Another defining feature is the lack of an official organization or official name for the movement.
 Those in the local churches believe that to take a name would divide them from other believers.
 Thus, they often say they meet with "the church in [city name]" with the understanding that they are not the only church but belong to the same church as every believer in their city.